 In January 2013, I purchased a 1976 Triumph Bonneville 750 in Madison, Wisconsin.
 I share about bringing it down to Chicago, making a few modifications and necessary maintenance and selling it a few months later in the Spring of 2013.

 I also include my lowest point… my personal story of a motorcycle accident in November 2013 and surviving with only a broken ankle (thankfully)!
 I share my physical and mental recovery path, the repairs and modifications to the Bonneville, and the joy of riding once again.

 In October of 2014, I purchased a used 2012 Thruxton 900 to ride while I made some major modifications to the 2008 Bonneville.
 I rode it about 8,000 miles in 2014-2015 and sold it in November of 2015 when I neared completion on the 2008 Bonneville.
 During that year I made some modifications to the Thruxton, and share those experiences as well!

 In January 2016 I took a road trip to Bonneville Performance located near Daytona Beach, Florida, and spent a week putting a BP race-prepared rebuilt engine back in the Bonneville.
 Bill Gately, the owner, had converted my former 865cc stock engine into an 1100cc race engine, using the same techniques and technologies he uses in building the Triumph factory-sponsored American Flat Track Supertrackers.
 This experience, fully highlighted and detailed in this site, has been the zenith of my Bonneville experience thus far.

 In July 2018 I moved away from the Chicago area to the Madison area of Wisconsin.
 I now have a larger garage space that will allow me to work on multiple project bikes.
-My first purchases were a used 2006 Scrambler 900 with only 3,500 miles on it, and a 2002 Bonneville T-100 with 2,400 miles on it.
+My first purchases were a used 2006 Scrambler 900 with only 3,500 miles on it and a 2002 Bonneville with 2,400 miles on it.
 Project bike #3 is a 2004 Bonneville.

 This blog contains my personal experiences, practical how-to’s, and things to do and not to do based upon my experience with the 2001-2015 Hinckley “Modern Classic” Triumph air-cooled twin motorcycles.